top of page

 Step-by-Step Guide to Making Elderberry Syrup

-Join Bree as she leads you through a step-by-step process to creating your own Elderberry syrup at home.
-This classic herbal recipe isn't popular by accident!
-On top of being absolutely delicious, Elderberry syrup is incredibly potent medicine that increases the
+Do-It-Yourself / Hands-on - Join Bree as she leads you step-by-step through the process to creating your own elderberry syrup.
+This classic recipe isn't popular by accident!
+On top of being absolutely delicious, elderberry syrup is incredibly potent medicine to increase your natural resilience against illness.

 Image by Maddy Weiss